Airbus: Civilian

-The wide-body program led to the introduction of the four-engine A340 in 1991 and the twinjet A330 in 1992.
-At the time, Airbus wanted to offer four-engined jet aircraft to allow for longer transatlantic and transpacific flights.
-However, during the aircraft's development, new rules extended twinjet operations to 120 minutes in 1986, and 180 minutes in 1989.
-While the new rules hurt sales of the A340, they greatly benefited the A330.
-Production of the A340 ended in 2011, while the A330 would be re-engined as the A330neo (new engine option) in 2018.
+Airbus also embarked on an effort to develop new wide-body aircraft derived from the cross-section of the A300, but with greater range and seating capacity and integrating technologies developed from the A320 programme.
+This effort led to the introduction of the four-engine A340 in 1991 and the twinjet A330 in 1992.
+At that time, Airbus wanted to offer a four-engined jet aircraft to allow for longer transatlantic and transpacific flights.
+However, during the aircraft's development, new rules extended twinjet operations to 120 minutes in 1986 and 180 minutes in 1989.
+Although these changes hurt sales of the A340, they greatly benefited the A330.
+Production of the A340 ended in 2011, while the A330 was re-engineered as the A330neo (new engine option) in 2018.

-The biggest aircraft from Airbus was introduced in 2005, the A380 was a four-engine aircraft with two full-length passenger seating decks, making it the world's largest passenger airliner.
-Intended to challenge the dominance of the Boeing 747 in the long-haul market, the A380 was ultimately a money-losing venture for Airbus due to large development costs and limited sales.
+In 2005, Airbus introduced the world's largest passenger airliner, the A380 is a four-engine aircraft with two full-length passenger seating decks.
+Intended to challenge the dominance of the Boeing 747 in the long-haul market, the A380 was ultimately a money-losing venture for Airbus due to large development costs and limited sales arising from high operating costs, and production ended in December 2021.

-The A350, a new wide-body, twinjet aircraft was introduced in 2013.
-The A350 was the first Airbus aircraft made largely from carbon-fiber-reinforced polymers.
-It is longer and wider than the fuselage used on the A300, A310, A330 and A340.
+The A350, a wide-body, twinjet aircraft, was introduced in 2013.
+The A350 was the first Airbus aircraft that was largely produced from carbon-fiber-reinforced polymers.
+It is longer and wider than the fuselage used on the A300, A310, A330, and A340.

 A second narrow-body jet was added to the product list in 2018 when Airbus gained control of the Bombardier CSeries programme, and rebranded it as the A220.
 The jet offers five-abreast seating compared to the six-abreast seating on the A320.

-Data as of 28 February 2022.